 Chicken Bog

-It’s easy to feed a crowd when you cook up a giant pot of this Lowcountry staple, whose unusual name nods to the soupiness—or, shall we say, bogginess?—of the dish.
+It’s easy to feed a crowd when you cook up a giant pot of chicken bog, whose unusual name nods to the soupiness—or, shall we say, bogginess?—of the dish.
 Simmer shredded chicken meat, smoked sausage, Carolina Gold rice and herbs in flavorful chicken stock until it reaches the perfect consistency.

 Tomato Pie

-Summertime means an abundance of sun-ripened tomatoes fresh from the garden, so put them to good use with this savory pie, which combines sliced tomatoes, sauteed sweet onion, fresh basil, cheddar and Parmesan cheeses and tangy Duke’s mayonnaise—all layered in a pie crust.
+Summertime means an abundance of sun-ripened tomatoes fresh from the garden, so put them to good use in a savory tomato pie, which combines sliced tomatoes, sauteed sweet onion, fresh basil, cheddar and Parmesan cheeses, and tangy Duke’s mayonnaise—all layered in a pie crust.
 Feel free to add some bacon for an even deeper flavor.